-The sealer and floor finish on your acid stained concrete floor, or stained concrete overlay, is a form of plastic.
-Most plastics tend to bond together, so you should avoid placing on your floor anything with a plastic or acrylic bottom, such as air mattresses, painters tarps, planters, furniture coasters, and certain types of matting.
+The sealer and floor finish on an acid-stained concrete floor or cement overlay is a form of plastic.
+Most plastics tend to bond together, so you should avoid placing anything on your floor with a plastic or acrylic bottom, such as air mattresses, painters tarps, planters, furniture coasters and certain types of matting.
 Otherwise, when these objects are moved, they may take the sealer and color right off of the floor.
-If you do keep such objects on the floor, make sure to use a fabric in-between, or attach felt-bottomed pads.
+If you do keep such objects on the floor, make sure to use a fabric in between or attach felt-bottomed pads.
 Products made with cheap or poor quality rubber will also stick to stained concrete flooring, and can leave yellow or brown staining.
-Quality rubber (e.g., based on nitrile) are generally okay, but they should be tested before leaving them in place permanently.
+Quality rubbers (e.g., based on nitrile) are generally okay but should be tested before being left in place permanently.

-A special note regarding furniture: The concrete sealers and finishes used for stained concrete flooring are extremely durable - but the hard bottoms, and constant movement, of tables and chairs in a restaurant, office building, dining room, or entertainment area, will eventually scratch or wear through them, if preventive measures are not taken.
-In such high activity areas, we highly recommend attaching special pads to the legs of all furniture ,and heavy stationary objects, like large appliances and equipment.
+A special note regarding furniture: The concrete sealers and floor finishes used for acid-stained concrete flooring are extremely durable, but the hard bottoms and constant movement of tables and chairs in a restaurant, office building, dining room or entertainment area, will eventually scratch or wear through them unless preventive measures are taken.
+In such areas with high activity, we highly recommend attaching special pads to the legs of all furniture and heavy stationary objects, like large appliances and equipment.
 Expanded Technologies in Kenosha, WI, has a great selection of high quality furniture pads.
 This is a quick and inexpensive way to extend the life of your floor and reduce your maintenance costs drastically.

 Also, be very careful of runoff water from plants, which often contains tannins, lignin, fertilizer or plant food.
 Over time, these trace chemicals will discolor and permanently stain your sealer.